valoran-M/Arrakis/CONTRIBUTING.md

 Submitted code must also respect the following coding style:
 * Wrap line at 80 characters
 * Use snake_case
+* Use space instead of tabulation
+* Remove any trailing whitespace

 Some stuff that are currently planned can be looked at in [`TODO.md`](./TODO.md).